 From April, we will be following government guidelines to keep everyone safe:

 - Lateral Flow Testing will be available for all staff (office and tutors) and learners for term 3 to reduce transmission and increase safety for all.
 Tests are available for collection for you to do at home.
 This video explains how lateral flow tests work.

 - Safety measures in our Covid secure centres will be followed 100% of the time

-- Learners, tutors and staff will be encouraged to wear face masks (this may be changed depending to government guidelines.)
+- Learners, tutors and staff will be required to wear face masks (this may be changed depending to government guidelines.)

 - Workbased Learning and Family Learning classes will be delivered 100% online

-- Initial assessments for Skills courses will continue online and face-to-face for learners wanting to enrol to courses.
+- Initial assessments for Skills courses will continue online.

 Classroom delivery and Covid-19 prevention